 A: At the Annual Meeting, directors will be elected by a majority of the votes cast.
 This means that the number of votes cast "FOR" a director nominee's election must exceed 50% of the number of votes cast with respect to the election of that nominee in order for the nominee to be elected.
 Our By-Laws provide that the Board shall not nominate for election as director any nominee who has not agreed to offer, promptly following the annual meeting at which he or she is elected as director, an irrevocable resignation that will be effective upon (a) the failure to receive the required number of votes for reelection at the next annual meeting of stockholders at which he or she faces reelection, and (b) acceptance of such offer to resign by the Board.
-If a nominee fails to receive the required number to accept such incumbent director's offer to resign through a process overseen by the Corporate Governance & Nominations Committee (and excluding the director in question from all Board and committee deliberations).
+If a nominee fails to receive the required number of votes for reelection, the Board (excluding the director in question) shall, within ninety (90) days after certification of the election results, decide whether to accept such incumbent director's offer to resign through a process overseen by the Corporate Governance & Nominations Committee (and excluding the director in question from all Board and committee deliberations).
 The Board in making its determination may consider any factor it deems relevant.